 If you are using Office365 as your email client you can easily create leads in SharpSpring when you create a new contact in Office365.
+This is not the same as email syncing, as the content of your emails will not be synced -- only contacts.
 This article will walk through the steps to set this up, utilizing Zapier, no development experience required.

 Here's what you will need to get started.

 - a Zapier account